 I have even rejected testimonials not because they were offensive, they were just those animated ones that I thought were going to make my page look dirty.
 So please don’t take offense with me refusing an offer.

 I also delete friends who are either away for so long, posting no photos, using undesirable graphics or simply failing to keep up with our communication.
-My rough estimate is that the saturation point is around 200 contacts, which is still less than the other list I made at my web site, many of friends listed there are not part of Friendster family.
+My rough estimate is that the saturation point is around 200 contacts, which is still less than the other list I made at my web site, many of the friends listed there are not part of the Friendster family.
 We have many friends but we can’t just enumerate them all.
-So my latest count of 361, which includes former officemates, school mates, pen pals and people I met in Hong Kong, it is still way below the total number.
+So my latest count of 361, which includes former officemates, school mates, pen-pals, and people I met in Hong Kong, it is still way below the total number.

 Here are some informal rules that regulate my account.
 Don’t take them too seriously: